splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-cluster-receiver.rst

 Metrics
 =================

-The following table shows the legacy metrics that are queryable in Splunk Observability Cloud for this integration.
-See :ref:`legacy-otel-mappings` for the originating OpenTelemetry semantic value of each metric as reported by the receiver component.
+For this integration you can query the legacy metrics shown in the table.
+See :ref:`legacy-otel-mappings` for the originating OpenTelemetry semantic value of each metric that the receiver component reports.

 .. note:: The SignalFx exporter excludes some available metrics by default.
 Learn more about default metric filters in :ref:`list-excluded-metrics`.